Bikes Page 2 Bikes Page 3 Bikes Page 4 Bikes Page 5

 ![]() |

-The Norton |
+Norton |

-The Velocette |
+Velocette |

-The Wallis DT 1929 |
+Wallis DT 1929 |

-The Zenith |
+Zenith |

-The McEvoy Blackburne |
+McEvoy Blackburne |

-This bike was assembled from a "box of bits" by Harry Huntly his son Ian emailed this: -
+This bike was assembled from a "box of bits" by Harry Huntly.
+His son Ian, emailed this: - |

-In the late 50's, Dad bought a big box full of motorcycle parts which proved to be a Douglas Speedway bike !!
+Ian Huntly says: In the late 50's, Dad bought a big box full of motorcycle parts which proved to be a Douglas Speedway bike !!
 Some parts were damaged or missing so I remember Dad fabricating new bits in his garage.
 He gave the bike a very special gear box and some special-metal pushrods.
 He sat down and built this race bike which ended up being entered at Druridge Bay Sand Track, ridden on the sand by a rider Dad picked for the "job".
 It was a heavy bike with straight through exhaust but it bump started immediately.
 It sounded glorious.
 Dad sold it to the local grass track sidecar champion who added a sidecar and did well with it for a couple of years.
+I wish I knew where it is now !!
+Can you help please ?? |

 Above: